Etcor/wicked-sales-js/README.md

 # Watch This

-A full stack shopping cart app developed in PostgreSQL, Express, Node.js and React.js.
+A full stack shopping cart app developed in React.js, Node.js, Express, and PostgreSQL.

 ## Technologies Used